OpenBB-finance/OpenBB/website/content/excel/help.md

 <HeadTitle title="Help | Get help" />

 If you face specific issues while using the add-in and the solutions provided here don't resolve them, don't hesitate to reach out to us for further assistance.
-You can contact us through support@openbb.finance.
+You can contact us through <support@openbb.finance>.

 <details>
 <summary>Running an OBB. function returns '#VALUE!'</summary>